AdobeDocs/cja-apis/src/pages/endpoints/reporting/index.md

 * Cache report results when possible to reduce API calls
 * Use pagination for large result sets
 * Implement retry logic with exponential backoff for rate-limited requests
-* Use the `topItems` endpoint for quick dimension analysis
+* Use the `topItems` endpoint for quick dimension analysis without metrics
-* Regularly clean up unused custom reports
+* Use appropriate date ranges to avoid large data requests

 ### Error handling